Mercantilism: Wars and imperialism

-Mercantilism was the economic version of warfare using economics as a tool for warfare by other means backed up by the state apparatus and was well suited to an era of military warfare.
-Since the level of world trade was viewed as fixed, it followed that the only way to increase a nation's trade was to take it from another.
-A number of wars, most notably the Anglo-Dutch Wars and the Franco-Dutch Wars, can be linked directly to mercantilist theories.
+Mercantilism was the economic version of warfare backed up by the state apparatus, and was well suited to an era of military warfare.
+If authorities viewed the level of world trade as fixed, it followed that the only way to increase a polity's trade was to take it from another.
+A number of wars, most notably the four Anglo-Dutch Wars (from 1652 to 1784) and the Franco-Dutch Wars (as from 1672 to 1678), can be linked directly to mercantilist theories.
 Most wars had other causes but they reinforced mercantilism by clearly defining the enemy, and justified damage to the enemy's economy.

 Mercantilism fueled the imperialism of this era, as many nations expended significant effort to conquer new colonies that would be sources of gold (as in Mexico) or sugar (as in the West Indies), as well as becoming exclusive markets.
 European power spread around the globe, often under the aegis of companies with government-guaranteed monopolies in certain defined geographical regions, such as the Dutch East India Company or the Hudson's Bay Company (operating in present-day Canada).

-With the establishment of overseas colonies by European powers early in the 17th century, mercantile theory gained a new and wider significance, in which its aim and ideal became both national and imperialistic.
+With the establishment of overseas colonies by European powers, especially from the 17th century, mercantile theory gained a new and wider significance, in which its aim and ideal became both national and imperialistic.

-The connection between communism and mercantilism has been explored by Marxist economist and sociologist Giovanni Arrighi, who analyzed mercantilism as having three components: "settler colonialism, capitalist slavery, and economic nationalism," and further noted that slavery was "partly a condition and partly a result of the success of settler colonialism."
+The connection between Marxist theory and mercantilism has been explored by Marxist economist and sociologist Giovanni Arrighi (1937-2009), who analyzed mercantilism as having three components: "settler colonialism, capitalist slavery, and economic nationalism", and further noted that slavery was "partly a condition and partly a result of the success of settler colonialism."

-In France, the triangular trade method was integral in the continuation of mercantilism throughout the 17th and 18th centuries.
+In the French economy, the triangular trade method was integral in the continuation of mercantilism throughout the 17th and 18th centuries.
 In order to maximize exports and minimize imports, France worked on a strict Atlantic route: France, to Africa, to the Americas and then back to France.
 By bringing African slaves to labor in the New World, their labor value increased, and France capitalized upon the market resources produced by slave labor.

-Mercantilism as a weapon has continued to be used by nations through the 21st century by way of modern tariffs as it puts smaller economies in a position to conform to the larger economies goals or risk economic ruin due to an imbalance in trade.
-Trade wars are often dependent on such tariffs and restrictions hurting the opposing economy.
+Mercantilism as a weapon has continued to be used by countries through the 21st century by way of modern tariffs, as it puts smaller economies in a position where they may need to conform to the larger economies' goals or risk economic ruin due to an imbalance in trade.
+Trade wars are often dependent on such tariffs and restrictions hurting an opposing economy.